FreeDOS: DOS-based Windows

-Windows NT and ReactOS
+Virtualization

-Windows NT-based operating systems, including Windows 2000, XP, Vista, 7, 8, 8.1,10 and 11 for desktops, and Windows Server 2003, 2008 and 2008 R2 for servers, do not make use of MS-DOS as a core component of the system.
-These systems can make use of the FAT file systems which are used by MS-DOS and earlier versions of Windows; however, they typically use the NTFS (New Technology File System) by default for security and other reasons.
-FreeDOS can co-exist on these systems on a separate partition or on the same partition on FAT systems.
-The FreeDOS kernel can be booted by adding it to the Windows 2000 or XP's NT Boot Loader configuration file, boot.ini, or the freeldr.ini equivalent for ReactOS.
+FreeDOS is designed to work well with virtualization software such as VirtualBox and VMware.
+The installation process is identical to real hardware.
+It is also possible to install FreeDOS on DOSBox and its derivatives.
+By doing so, it provides additional functionality not present in the emulator.

 File systems

 FAT32 is fully supported and is the preferred format for the boot drive.
 Depending on the BIOS used, up to four Logical Block Addressing (LBA) hard disks of up to 128 GB, or 2 TB, in size are supported.
-There has been little testing with large disks, and some BIOSes support LBA but produce errors on disks larger than 32 GB; a driver such as OnTrack or EZ-Drive resolves this problem.
-FreeDOS can also be used with a driver called LFNDOS to enable support for Windows 95-style long file names, but most pre-Windows 95 programs do not support LFNs, even with a driver loaded.
+There has been little testing with large disks, and some BIOSes support LBA, but produce errors on disks larger than 32 GB; a driver such as OnTrack or EZ-Drive resolves this problem.
+FreeDOS can also be used with a driver called LFNDOS to enable support for Windows 95-style long file names, but most pre-Windows 95 programs do not support long file names, even with a driver loaded.
 There is no planned support for NTFS, ext2 or exFAT, but there are several external third-party drivers available for that purpose.
 To access ext2 file systems, LTOOLS, a counterpart to Mtools, can sometimes be used to copy data to and from ext2 file system drives.